derchuv/persomed/README.md

 # Immune Modules to guide Diagnosis and Personalized Treatment of Inflammatory Skin Diseases

-This repository contains R scripts for generating graphs for the paper "DOI".
+This repository contains R scripts for generating graphs for the paper **"Awaiting for DOI number"**.

 ## Repository Structure